Robotics-Club-IIT-BHU/ROS-SummerCamp21/Task2/README.md

 # Task2

-Kudos :clap: to all of you for finishing Task1.
+Kudos :clap: to all of you for finishing Week1.

-Now...</br>
+Now After your exams...</br>
 <p align = "center">
 <img height = "300" width = "500" src="../assests/serious.gif"/></br>
 </p>